 Puertas at El Quenepo

 You’ll find Puertas at El Quenepo in the island village of Esperanza.
-The rooms present a quiet, classical decor style but the hotel itself emphasizes exploring Vieques Island, including the nearby bioluminescent bay.
+The rooms feature a quiet, classical decor, and the hotel itself emphasizes exploring Vieques Island, including the nearby bioluminescent bay.

-Finca Victoria is a (tiny) boutique hotel situated towards the interior of Vieques.
+Finca Victoria is a (tiny) boutique hotel situated toward the interior of Vieques.
 Whereas the other hotels emphasize beachy adventures, Finca Victoria aims to serve as a therapeutic getaway.
-Private gardens supply the property’s vegan kitchen and botanical stores while local art, clothing and other trinkets can be found for sale throughout the estate.
+Private gardens supply the property’s vegan kitchen and botanical stores, while local art, clothing and other trinkets can be found for sale throughout the estate.

 14. Dorado: the most luxurious area to stay in Puerto Rico

-If you’re hunting for an upscale vacation, Dorado literally means “golden.”
-Many of Puerto Rico’s most famous restaurants, like El Ladrillo, can be found in Dorado but that’s far from all you’ll find here.
+If you’re hunting for an upscale vacation, Dorado is an ideal choice: it literally means “golden.”
+Many of Puerto Rico’s most famous restaurants, like El Ladrillo, can be found in Dorado, but that’s far from all you’ll find here.

-Dorado also offers a wealth of surfing and other beach allures while the more inland areas feature Puerto Rico’s best golf courses.
+Dorado also offers a wealth of surfing and other beach allures, while the inland areas feature Puerto Rico’s best upscale golf courses.
 Best of all, it’s only about 30 minutes away from San Juan by car.